For Colleen’s Weekly Poetry Challenge, you can write your poem in one of the forms defined below. Click on the link to learn about each type:

 Find out how many syllables each word has.
 I use this site for all my Haiku and tanka poems.
 Click on the “Workshop” tab to create your poetry.

 I will publish the Tuesday prompt post at 12: 03 A.M.
-Mountain Standard Time (Denver Time).
+Mountain Standard Time.
 That should give everyone time to see the prompt from around the world.

-How long Do You Have and Your Deadline: You have a week to complete the Challenge with a deadline of Sunday at 12:00 P.M.
-(Noon) Denver time, USA.
+Your Deadline: You have a week to complete the Challenge with a deadline of Sunday at 12:00 P.M.
+(Noon) Mountain Standard time – Phoenix, AZ, USA.

-As a courtesy to the participants for their participation, each Monday, I will compile and publish a Weekly Recap of the links to your blog and poems.
-Monday’s date gives me a chance to add the links from everyone’s post from the previous week before the next challenge post on Tuesday.
+As a courtesy to the participants for their participation, each Monday, I will compile and publish a Weekly Recap of the poems.
+Monday’s date gives me a chance to add everyone’s poetry from the previous week before the next challenge post on Tuesday.

 Poetry Challenge Participants – Please visit, comment, and share the poems of the other participants.
 Peer comments are most helpful in a poet’s journey. ❤